VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Next *King Thordan* will summon his Knights and cast **Strength of the Ward**.
 You can swap Tanks during the cast for later.

 <a id='SStrengthOfTheWard'></a>As soon as *King Thordan* leaves, everyone has to spread around the arena and wait for the Dragoon Knights to arrive.
 If a player has a Dragoon Knight behind him, that player will move towards the middle of the arena telling that his position is unsafe.
 The player on the opposite side will also move to the middle since it's not safe.
 The players who moved will regroup at the safe spots with their respective light party in order to dodge **Spiral Thrusts**.
-Then each light party will form a triangle within their safe spot to avoid overlaping **Lightning Storm**.
+Then each light party will form a triangle within their safe spot to avoid overlapping **Lightning Storm**.
 The Healer shall be on the corner near the middle, the DPS on corners along the edge and the Tank along the edge between the DPS:
 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="strength1.jpg;strength2.jpg;strength3.jpg" imgDesc="Spread out;Find the safe spots;Regroup with your party" slideNumber=slideCounter %}

 Once both attacks are done, each party regroups and dodge together the **Heavy Impact** AoEs.
 Watch the enemy list for **Ascalon’s Might** cast bar and move out to dodge them.
 Then, get some healing before the next mechanics.

-Then two Paladin Knights will appear along with **Dimensional Collapse** AoEs and **Conviction** towers. *King Thordan* will also move to the cardinal/incardinal opposite of the Paladin Knights (where they're facing at).
+Then two Paladin Knights will appear along with **Dimensional Collapse** AoEs and **Conviction** towers. *King Thordan* will also move to the cardinal/intercardinal opposite of the Paladin Knights (where they're facing at).
 Three non-Tank players will receive a **Skyward Leap** marker and each of them has to move to a safe spot away from *King Thordan*, next to the edge. <u>The two players on cardinals adjacent to <em>King Thordan</em> have to move away from him by a few step.</u>
 The non-Tank players that aren't marked will move right underneath *King Thordan* to receive **The Dragon’s Rage**.
 The two Tanks has to quickly grab the **Holy Shield Bash** tethers and run towards *King Thordan* safe spot.
 The Tanks will take the far left/right corner of the safe spot while crossing the tethers to reduce the damage taken and create a bigger safe zone for the non-marked players.
 Once **Skyward Leap** and **The Dragon’s Rage** are done.
 The previously marked players will move into the tower in front of them while the players who stacked will split among the 3 closest towers.